Kgotso-Koete/flask-mega-tutorial-2024-code/README.md

 ## Running the app as a Docker container

-1. Command to run the mySQL server
+1. Command to run the MySQL server:

 ```bash
 docker run --name mysql -d -e MYSQL_RANDOM_ROOT_PASSWORD=yes \